gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

 ..  container:: justify

     Let us add a number *nion* of :math:`\text{SO}_4^{2-}` ions at random locations.
-    To avoid overlap, let us only insert ion if no other ions is located at a distance closer than *dSO4*:
+    To avoid overlap, let us only insert ion if no other ions is already located at a distance closer than *dSO4*:

 ..  code-block:: python